xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	e) The evaluation is scored in a round-robin fashion.
 	f) it uses k different portions (k>2) of the data to train and test a model at different iterations

 152. Trade-off between Exploitation and Exploration.
+What is Exploration?
 	a) the search for new sources of relevant page
 	b) crawling of pages where the expected  value can be predicted with a high confidence